marklogic/flux/CONTRIBUTING.md

 The Docker file includes a pgadmin instance which can be accessed at <http://localhost:15432/>.
 If you wish to login to this, do so with "postgres@pgadmin.com" and a password of "postgres".
 For logging into Postgres itself, use "postgres" as the username and password.
+You can then register a server that connects to the "postgres" server.

 ## Publishing the 2.2-SNAPSHOT Spark connector